asif-git-hub/rss-service/README.md

 # Push Image to ECR

+If you are using a different region, use the desired region name instead.

 - aws ecr get-login-password --region ap-southeast-2 | docker login --username AWS --password-stdin <AWS_ACCOUNTID>.dkr.ecr.ap-southeast-2.amazonaws.com
 - docker tag rss-processor:latest <AWS_ACCOUNTID>.dkr.ecr.ap-southeast-2.amazonaws.com/rss-processor:latest
 - docker push <AWS_ACCOUNTID>.dkr.ecr.ap-southeast-2.amazonaws.com/rss-processor:latest

+# Gathering deploy paramters

+env - your target environment
+dockerImage - the image you pushed to ecr, please see default and override with your own image vpcId - this can be the default vpcid or your custom vpc subnet1 - the subnet associated with the vpc subnet2 - the subnet associated with the vpc subnet3 - the subnet associated with the vpc

+You can find the VPC Id using AWS Console > VPC
+The associated subnets are in VPC > Subnets

+## Deploying the template

+Before deploying the template, you can set the default according to your aws account If you are deploying into another region, change the region in the --region field Or, you can change the deploy command in the package.json:

+For example,

+sam deploy --template template.yaml --stack-name dev-news-extractor-stack --s3-bucket news-extractor-deployment-assets --s3-prefix dev --capabilities CAPABILITY_NAMED_IAM --region ap-southeast-2 --parameter-overrides env=prod dockerImage=<AWS_ACCOUNTID>.dkr.ecr.ap-southeast-2.amazonaws.com/rss-processor:latest vpcId=vpc-123123 subnet1=subnet123 subnet2=subnet321 subnet3=subnet987

+npm run deploy:dev for dev
+npm run deploy:prod for prod

 ## Sample RSS Feed Table